 Always start with the lower concentration with a lower frequency and build up your skin tolerance to this ingredient.

 Since using retinoid might actually dry out your skin, keeping the water level inside your skin at its’ maximum can help you prevent the drying effect.
 Look for ingredients such as hyaluronic acid, glycerin, and panthenol that could help add and maintain your skin water content.
 Ingredients with anti-inflammatory or calming properties: centella asiatica, calendula, or niacinamide.

 Retinoid may increase your skin photosensitivity.
 You only want the best out of retinoids and let’s all dodge their side effects.

 If you have checked all these lists above, good for your advance anti-ageing game!

 If you’re looking for products to be paired with retinoids, we have curated our most favorite soothing and hydrating products to control the retinoid side effects:

 CosRX Advanced Snail 96 Mucin Power Essence

-A soothing and anti-aging ingredients in a bottle.
-This will boost the anti-aging effect as well as reduce the side effect of your other retinoid products.
+A soothing and anti-ageing ingredients in a bottle.
+This will boost the anti-ageing effect as well as reduce the side effect of your other retinoid products.